The sun had just gone down on the unlit country road I was tooling down on the way home with the 4X4 Jeep’s top-down.

 The first one I’ve got my eye on is being embraced by Detroit as Ford is joining with popular family social app Life360.
 That’s the app best known to help family members share with one another.

 Combined with Ford Sync technology the fam and others won’t bother you with distractions from the chime of a fresh text message hitting your smartphone when you are driving a Ford Sync powered vehicle.
-The Life360 integrated app will let others know you are driving and will deliver you message when its safe.
+The Life360 integrated app will let others know you are driving and will deliver you a message when it’s safe.
 When stopped the messages begin flowing again.

 The Aussie’s behind the innovative attention sensors from SeeingMachines built into a steering wheel or mounted on the dash can detect when your eyes stray from focusing on the road.